- Education and Science

 It is the most frequently asked question in the history of maritime disasters; What if the RMS Titanic never sank?
 What would have happened to her?

 While we will never know the answer to this question, certainly we can look at the most logical scenarios.
 Long story short, you might be disappointed.
 Let's pretend the ship did not sink.
 Instead the vessel arrives safely on Wednesday April 17, 1912 to much fan fare and celebration as the World's Largest Vessel.
-After that, Titanic would would begin a downward spiral of obscurity and routine.
+After that, Titanic would begin a typical life of obscurity and routine.

 Bluntly the vessel, through its natural lifespan, would have only lived for twenty-five to thirty years.
 She would have quietly met the same fate as any other vessel from that era, the scrapyard.
-Ironically, the only reason she's existed for over 100 years is because she lies at the bottom of the ocean.
+Ironically, the only reason she's existed for over 100 years as the most famous vessel in history is because she lies at the bottom of the ocean.

 1913.
 No Longer the World's Largest Vessel.

 In reaction to White Star's announcement of the Olympic Class, Cunard immediately ordered the RMS Aquitania to reclaim its market cap.
-Construction began in December 1910 and launching just weeks away when Titanic's voyaged.
+Construction began in December 1910 and launching just weeks from Titanic's voyage.
 The Aquitania was 901 feet long, twenty feet longer than Titanic.

 Responding to Cunard's new vessel, the Hamburg America Line's, SS Imperator.
 This colossal 906 foot, 52,000 ton vessel, a full twenty feet longer and 4,000 tons larger, would shatter Titanic's hold as the World's Largest Liner regardless.
 Like Aquitania, construction neared completion during Titanic's maiden voyage.